White sauce pasta is every household favorite. The creamy, rich,…

 Overthinking might make you feel as though your mind won’t turn off.
 Your brain may be working overtime while you try to go to sleep, replaying events and making you visualize unpleasant things.

 - Sleep is affected by overthinking.
 Additionally, overthinking reduces the quality and pattern of your sleep.
 So, it makes it more difficult to fall asleep deeply when your mind is preoccupied with excessive thoughts.
+Ideally, the best time to go to the sleep is 9:30 pm but it’s hardly possible to sleep at this time.

 - Having trouble falling asleep might lead to additional worries and negative thoughts.
 For instance, if you don’t fall asleep immediately away, you can expect to be exhausted the next day.
 That might make you anxious, which could even make the situation worse.